Domenico Selvo: Defeat and deposition (1084)

 In 1084, Guiscard returned to the Balkans and planned a new offensive against Corfu, where a combined Greek-Venetian fleet, commanded by Selvo, awaited his arrival.
 When the Normans approached the island, the combined fleets dealt Guiscard an even greater defeat than he had received in the naval battle at Durazzo.
 Guiscard ordered another attack three days later, but the results were still more disastrous for the Normans.
 Selvo was completely convinced of his fleet's victory and sent all damaged ships north to Venice for repairs, to free them for other uses, and to report of their victory.
 The Doge then retired with the remaining ships to the Albanian coast to await the departure of the Normans.
 Acting on the Doge's belief that a third attack would be unlikely and that the presence of a slightly depleted Venetian fleet meant greater odds for victory, Guiscard summoned every floating vessel he could find and led the Normans into a surprise attack.
 His strategy, though perhaps risky, was ultimately well-calculated as it caused mass confusion among the Venetians, who were overwhelmed on all flanks, while the Greeks fled what they assumed to be a losing battle.
 Selvo barely managed to retreat with the remainder of his fleet, but not before 3,000 Venetians died and another 2,500 were taken prisoner.
-The Venetians also lost 9 great galleys, the largest and most heavily armed ships in their war fleet.
+The Venetians also lost nine great galleys, the largest and most heavily armed ships in their fleet.

 When the battered fleet returned to Venice, news of the defeat spread throughout the city to mixed reactions.
 Though some were willing to forgive the defeat considering the circumstances, many others needed someone to blame for the loss that was considerable not only in human and material terms, but also symbolically.
 The people of Venice had been humiliated by an upstart nation with practically no naval experience.
 Though Guiscard would die the next year and the Norman threat would quickly disappear, a scapegoat was needed at that moment.
 A faction of influential Venetians, possibly led by Vitale Faliero based on later writings, led a popular revolt to depose Selvo, and in December 1084 they succeeded.
 Selvo apparently did not make a great effort to defend himself and was sent off to a monastery.
 He died three years later in 1087, and was buried in the loggiato of St. Mark's Basilica.
+His family, the House of Selvo, is thought to have become extinct in c.1450.